iconfu/svg-inject/README.md

 ### Build your own wrapper

-SVGInject is framework-agnostic.
-Wrap it in a tiny component for your framework — it's just one line of logic:
+We intentionally don't ship framework-specific packages.
+SVGInject is one function — wrapping it in a component is 5 lines, and you control it.
+No extra dependency, no version conflicts, no magic.

 **React:**
 ```jsx